aiven/devportal/docs/products/opensearch/concepts/when-create-index.rst

-Instead of creating something like ``items_project_a`` , consider using a single ``items`` index with a field for project identifier, and query the data with OpenSearch filtering.
+Instead of creating something like ``items_project_a`` , consider using a single ``items`` index with a field for project identifier, and query the data with OpenSearch® filtering.
 This will be far more efficient usage of your OpenSearch service.

 .. note:: Aiven does not place any restrictions on the number of indices in your OpenSearch service.